KTejas99/KTejas99/README.md

 ### 🚀 About Me
 - Enthusiastically building projects & exploring new tech
-- Passionate about web development, APIs, and clean code
+- Passionate about **web development, APIs, and clean code**
-- Always learning — from patterns to architecture & best practices
+- Always learning — from **patterns to architecture & best practices**
-- Fun fact: I enjoy turning coffee into code ☕
+- ⚡ Fun fact: I enjoy turning coffee into code ☕

 ---